highperformancecoder/minsky/githubdocs/MacRelease.md

   - port install cairo pango gsl librsvg boost cmake pkgconfig tk n npm7
   - Minksy 3.x does not use Tk, so the X11 version suffices.
 For 2.x or earlier, tcl/tk needs to be installed from source code if using Aqua.
 See below.
   - json_spirit needs to be installed from source code, but is not needed for Minsky 3.x
 - Currently, Mac builds are done on a High Sierra virtual machine, and the binary packages for High Sierra are used, so that is the mininum OS version for the MacOSX Minsky release.
+Arm64 builds are done on Ventura for the same reason.
+- Ports installs of Python do not create a python3 package for pkg-config, rather they are a more specific name like python-3.12.pc.
+Use find to find the location of the specific .pc file, and link it to python3.pc in the same place, which will allow python builds to work.

 # Enabling MacPorts to support earlier versions of MacOSX to the current system
 - edit the file /opt/local/etc/macports/macports.conf, and add the following